llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       OpenMP 5.0 sec.
 2.1.5 p.
 46 L10.
 Thus, this feature is
       currently listed under "Potentially Unmappable Features" below.
-* Behavior is undefined if a subarray specified for a variable in a DMA on an `acc parallel` or `acc data` directive is not fully contained within any subarray specified for the same variable in a DMA on any enclosing `acc data` directive.
+* Behavior is undefined if a subarray specified for a variable in a DMA on an `acc enter data`, `acc exit data`, `acc data`, or `acc parallel` directive is not fully contained within any subarray specified for the same variable in a DMA on any enclosing `acc data` directive.
 Notes:
     * This case does not appear to be well defined by OpenACC 3.0 or OpenMP 5.0, but our understanding is that it will be clarified in OpenMP 5.1.
 For now, Clacc handles this case by deferring to